oshaughnessy/maysl.soccer/_pages/coaches.md

 2. [Complete **coaching courses**](#coaching-requirements).
 You'll need to complete and submit each of the lessons listed there, "Introduction to Safe and Healthy Playing Environments" and "Safe Sport Training".
-Each one takes 15-30 minutes.
+It all takes a few hours the first time you do it, but when you come back next year `:-)`, each one only takes about 30 minutes.

 3. You'll also need to submit a form for a [**background check**](#background-checks).